Everything you ever wanted to know about

 One of the best ways to learn these verb forms is in conversation.
 Try using the gerunds and infinitives conversation topic.

 Take the “Gerunds & Infinitives Verbs Challenge.
-See how many questions you can get right in a limited time!
+See how many questions you can get right in 2 minutes!
 Compete with other students to see who is the master of this topic.

 Because gerunds and infinitives appear everywhere, you can hear them in lots of famous songs, check out some examples in this gerunds and infinitives in music blog post.